ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 }

 {CODE-BLOCK/}
-{NOTE/}

-{NOTE: }
+---

-####Adding counter explicitly in a script
+###Adding counter explicitly in a script

-* The usage of counter behavior functions is limited to dealing with counters of documents that are loaded to the same collection.
-If a transformation script for `Employees` collection specifies that they are loaded to the `People` collection in a target database, then due to document ID generation strategy by ETL process (see [Documents Identifiers](../../../server/ongoing-tasks/etl/raven#documents-identifiers)), the counters won't be sent as the final ID of a loaded document isn't known on the source side.
+Counter behavior functions typically handle counters of documents that are loaded to the same collection.
+If a transformation script for `Employees` collection specifies that they are loaded to the `People` collection in a target database, then due to document ID generation strategy by ETL process (see [Documents Identifiers](../../../server/ongoing-tasks/etl/raven#documents-identifiers)), the counters won't be sent because the final ID of a loaded document isn't known on the source side.

   You can use special functions in the script code to deal with counters on documents that are loaded into different collections:

 {CODE-BLOCK:javascript}
 var person = loadToPeople({ Name: this.Name + ' ' + this.LastName });